badgeteam/website/content/en/docs/Badges/MCH2022/software-development/esp_idf_getting_started.md

 Graphics for the badge are handled by a library called `Pax`, if you want to dig deeper have a look at the [docs here](https://github.com/robotman2412/pax-graphics/tree/main/docs)

-Pax uses the same RGB hex triplets as HTML. `0xeb34cf` is beautiful MCH pink.
+Pax uses the same RGB (well, ARGB, to be precise) hex triplets as HTML.
+`0xeb34cf` is beautiful MCH pink.

 ```c
 //...